yildiz-online/module-audio-openal-win64/README.md

-# Yildiz-Engine module-audio-openal.
+# Yildiz-Engine module-audio-openal-win64.

 This is the official repository of the OpenAl Module, part of the Yildiz-Engine project.
-The openAl module is an implementation of the audio-module, based on OpenAl-soft library.
+The openAl module is an implementation of the audio-module, based on OpenAl-soft library for windows 64.

 ## Features